-Elinore Kaufman, MD, MSHP is an Assistant Professor of Surgery in the Division of Trauma, Surgical Critical Care, and Emergency Surgery at the University of Pennsylvania, where she completed a fellowship in Trauma Surgery and Surgical Critical Care.
-Dr. Kaufman also serves as the medical director for the Penn Trauma Violence Recovery Program, a hospital-based violence intervention program.
-Her research focuses on reducing the harmful impacts of traumatic injuries on individuals and communities.
-Dr. Kaufman studies both injury prevention and the role of clinical care in patients’ physical and psychosocial recovery from injury.
-She has used quantitative, qualitative, and geospatial methods to evaluate the impact of public policy on injury and injury-related mortality, as well as to study the quality and outcomes of care for traumatic injuries.
+Elinore Kaufman, MD, MSHP is an Assistant Professor of Surgery in the Division of Trauma, Surgical Critical Care, and Emergency Surgery at the University of Pennsylvania, and she serves as Director of Research for the division.
+Dr. Kaufman also serves as the Medical Director for the Penn Trauma Violence Recovery Program, a hospital-based violence intervention program.
+Her research focuses on reducing the harm from injury and violence and on making the most of acute care encounters to advance health and justice.
+Dr. Kaufman has used quantitative, qualitative, and geospatial methods to evaluate the impact of public policy, trauma systems, and innovations in trauma care on holistic outcomes after injury.
 She holds an MD from Harvard Medical School, and an MSHP from the University of Pennsylvania.
+She completed her general surgery residency at Weill Cornell and her fellowship in Surgical Critical Care and Trauma Surgery at Penn.

 Senior Fellow